Oxburgh Hangings

 The Oxburgh Hangings are needlework bed hangings that are held in Oxburgh Hall in Norfolk, England, made by Mary, Queen of Scots and Bess of Hardwick, during the period of Mary's captivity in England.

 Embroidery and the queen

 The hangings were made between the years 1570 and approximately 1585.
 An accomplished needlewoman, Bess of Hardwick joined Mary at Chatsworth House for extended periods in 1569, 1570, and 1571, during which time they worked together on the hangings.
 At that time Mary was imprisoned, in the custody of Bess' husband the Earl of Shrewsbury.
+One of the embroidery panels, signed as the work of Bess of Hardwick, is dated 1570.

+Some of the materials for the textile projects came from France.
+One of Mary's French administrators, Du Verger, sent silks to Bess of Hardwick in 1574, and in 1577, when Mary was at Sheffield, he sent the Queen a range of coloured silk threads for embroidery, which she called soyes de nuances pour mes ouvrages.

 The embroidered panels have been made into a wall hanging, two bed curtains, and a valance.
 This was probably not the original arrangement of the needlework, and seems likely to be an arrangement sewn together in the late 17th century.
 There is also another group of 33 embroideries which are the remains of another hanging.

 The Oxburgh Hangings consist of green velvet hangings, each with a square centrepiece with octagonal embroidered panels of emblems of plants and animals surrounding it.